iancenry/StreamTape/README.md

 # Video Streaming Web Application

-- Vid254 is a web application that fetches youtube videos and other information from a YouTube api.
+- StreamTape is a web application that utilizes a YouTube api.